flutterdata/flutter_data/README.md

 (snap)

-Relationships between models are automagically wired up!
+Relationships between models are automagically updated!

-Everything is automatically saved to local storage (Hive database).
-The default behavior is to get models from local storage first and then fetch models from the remote server in the background.

-This strategy can easily be changed by overriding methods in a custom adapter.
+They work even when data comes in at different times: when new models are loaded, relationships are automatically wired up.

 ## ☯️ Philosophy